Pastor Able’s Testimony

 Susan, age 43, a single mother living in a rented house in the Garuka trading center, gave her life to Christ.
 We met her in the trading center while visiting homes to share the Gospel.
 She was drunk and tired, but she showed interest in knowing more.
 We invited her to visit us one Sunday at church and thank God because, by the time she came to church, she had already decided to give her life to Christ.
 We led her in a prayer to surrender her life to the Lord and pray that the Lord strengthens her walk of faith in Him.

 Samuel, age 28, and Scovia, age 25, have three children together, ages 4 to 8.
 This family resides in Kikundabukama village and survives by selling hard labor to work in people’s fields.
-Samuel is serving the church on the building committee, and he is blessed to serve this community after a long journey of his transformation from alcoholism, womanizing, neglect of his marriage and family, and illegal national park hunting to accepting Christ and attending church and learning with us the Word of God.
+Samuel serves the church on the building committee, and he is blessed to serve this community after a long journey of transformation from alcoholism, womanizing, neglect of his marriage and family, and illegal national park hunting to accepting Christ, attending church, and learning with us the Word of God.

-He is strong and enthusiastic about the work of God and encourages many.
+He is strong and enthusiastic about God’s work and encourages many.
 He is now working and saving to buy land for his family.
-We pray he keeps in the faith and continues leading his family to Christ.
+We pray he stays in the faith and continues leading his family to Christ.

 We praise God for increasing our numbers; this month we baptized four people.
 We thank God for His provision, and we continue to believe that He will provide for our current needs.
 Our church structure and walls are now complete.
 We are praying that God will provide and allow us to install the church windows and doors.